 - In "Frozen Face-Off" this happens to nearly every character at least once.
 Twice, in the case of poor Squidward.

-- Happened to Dastardly in Wacky Races as well.
-In "The Great Cold Rush Race," he gets submerged in ice cold water when he intended the consequence for the other racers.
+- Wacky Races: In "The Great Cold Rush Race", Dastardly gets submerged in ice cold water when he intended the consequence for the other racers.
 When Muttley pulls him out, Dastardly is in a block of ice.